AgileVentures/AgileVentures/GROW.md

 >
 > My involvement in AgileVentures has led to many positive effects in my professional life.
 Nowadays, I work full time as a Ruby developer and do consultancy work for clients all over the world.
 I continue to work remotely and use all of the collaborative techniques that I have learned and practiced in AgileVentures, on a daily basis.
 >
-> I continue to be committed to the development of the AgileVentures community and look forward to all future pair programming sessions and every scrum." **-- Thomas Ochman, Head Coach, Craft Academy, Gothenburg, Sweden **
+> I continue to be committed to the development of the AgileVentures community and look forward to all future pair programming sessions and every scrum."  **-- Thomas Ochman, Head Coach, Craft Academy, Gothenburg, Sweden**

+> "I was an active member of AgileVentures during the spring/summer of 2014.
+It was a great experience!
+After a background in waterfall development, learning the agile method including daily scrums, bi-weekly sprints, planning sessions, pair programming, sprint retrospectives, etc were invaluable.
+You get to see how a modern development team functions, SaaS best practices and code reviews in Git.
+>
+> Once you start work, you'll find yourself using these very same best practices on the job because that is what you're used to!
+You'll want to use a Git workflow, hold daily scrums with your fellow developers and perform code reviews.
+>
+> Agile Ventures is a supportive open-source software community of developers practicing core 'agile development' principles that help prepare you to find work and perform better on the job!"  **-- E. Vivian, San Francisco**

+> "I started with AgileVentures during its infancy, when the community chatted over Skype for daily pair programming and weekly scrum meetings.
+At the time, my collaborators and I were all alums of the Berkeley SaaS course offered by edx.org.
+Using the knowledge gained from that course, we tackled a project that had an actual client with real requirements.
+Over the few months that I was involved, I promoted pair programming to all Rails developers, both from the course as well as through the community.
+Pair programming honestly helps developers grow.
+For my part, I also found out that I really enjoy BDD and refactoring.
+>
+> The core values of AgileVentures to me has always been pair programming and to be a welcoming community to any developer, from completely new to seasoned.
+I continually recommend it as a great community for beginning developers looking to expand their portfolios and gain real experience in an agile atmosphere." **-- Risa B, Extraordinary Rails Support Lead, Ninefold, San Francisco**

-> "Managing an agile project through AgileVentures turned out to be the perfect preparation for running project development with a team of developers in a startup.
+> "Managing agile projects through AgileVentures turned out to be the perfect preparation for running project development with a team of developers in a startup.
 Over the course of 18 months I was working with Heroku and Github on a daily basis, reviewing and merging code from developers from around the world.
 >
 > I was practising use of exactly the same tools deployed by startups such a continuous integration, code reviews and pair programming.
 I was also settling disputes between project members, negotiating with non-technical customers, debating the relative merits of different technical decisions and massively expanding my horizons in terms of technology and project management perspectives.
 >